<

 Comco’s MicroBlasting systems are specifically designed to feed a controlled amount of abrasive into the mixing chamber and out to the nozzle.
 This stable flow of abrasive leads to stable particle velocities, which leads to a consistent and repeatable surface finish.

-Notes about Comco Systems
+Notes about Comco systems

 Applications that require high air flow rates benefit from the internal geometry of large hose diameters (3/8″) on our DirectFlo™ and PowerFlo®.
 Large hoses create less frictional loss; so the pressure at the nozzle is closer to the pressure at the regulator.